 The Torres and Cape Hospital and Health Service COVID-19 vaccination rollout began in March 2021 in the Torres Strait, due to the risk of COVID–19 spreading from Papua New Guinea.

-The vaccine is free, voluntary and is our best defence against COVID-19.
+The vaccine is available at all of our healthcare facilities.
+It is free, voluntary and is our best defence against COVID-19.

-Two vaccine doses—plus a booster dose when you are eligible—are recommended for maximum protection.
+Two vaccine doses—plus booster dose when you are eligible—are recommended for maximum protection.